MrCode4/stherm/README.md

 4. Search for `FAKE_UID_MODE`.
 5. Check the box to turn it ON.
 6. Search for `FAKE_UID`
-7. Set your fake serial ID as the value
+7. Set your fake Unique ID as the value
     > **_Note:_** Remember, the value must be 16 characters long and can include both digits and letters.
+6. Search for `FAKE_SERIALID`
+8. Set your fake serial ID as the value
-8. Finally, click on `Run CMake`.
+9. Finally, click on `Run CMake`.

 CMake: </br>
 ```properties